thrash-lab/sparse-growth-curve/README.md

 - After running all the cells and hitting the refresh button (red arrow), you will see the output files.
 Then you can download the output files by right clicking the target (blue arrow).
 <img src="https://github.com/thrash-lab/sparse-growth-curve/blob/main/image/3_download_output.png" width="800">

-#### 4. Besides running all the cells at once, you can also hit the play button to run each individual cell (e.g. for debugging purpose).
+#### 4. Besides running all the cells at once, you can also hit the play button to run each individual cell (e.g. for debugging purposes).
 <img src="https://github.com/thrash-lab/sparse-growth-curve/blob/main/image/4_run_cell.png" width="800">

 #### 5. In [2_one_file_multiple_growth_curves_analysis.ipynb](https://github.com/thrash-lab/sparse-growth-curve/blob/main/2_one_file_multiple_growth_curves_analysis.ipynb) [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/thrash-lab/sparse-growth-curve/blob/main/2_one_file_multiple_growth_curves_analysis.ipynb) and [3_multiple_files_analysis.ipynb](https://github.com/thrash-lab/sparse-growth-curve/blob/main/3_multiple_files_analysis.ipynb) [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/thrash-lab/sparse-growth-curve/blob/main/3_multiple_files_analysis.ipynb), you need to upload your own Excel file(s) if you want to analyze your own data.
 Hit the upload file button and choose your data files.